KrishnenduMarathe/physicsSimulator/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## REQUIREMENTS
-his game requires you to have a C++ build environment installed on your computer.
+This game requires you to have a C++ build environment installed on your computer.
 (I personally used MingW-w64 to install gcc compiler for windows)

+It also requires Cmake and make installed.
+You can also install other programs like ninja that is compactble with cmake instead of make.

+## BUILD INSTRUCTIONS

+1. Download the zip ans unzip or clone the project
+2. Go to the downloaded directory
+3. Go in command prompt or Terminal and type following commands:
+4. mkdir build && cd build
+5. cmake ..
+6. make / ninja / whichever program you use
+7. ../physicsSimulator

 ## SCREENSHOTS
 ![alt_tag] ()